vy538/idea-generator/README.md

 - Role-based access control (Admin and User roles)
 - Invite code system for restricting access to idea submission
 - Admin panel for managing ideas, gallery items, and users
+- Ability for admins to generate and manage invite codes for users

 ## Project Structure